One Weekend Afternoon + Claude Design + Claude Code = Create a Blog with Your Own Style

 -

-jekyll new blogquickly creates a new default blog project.
+jekyll new blogquickly creates a default Blog project

-The default style of a Jekyll Blog project is very basic:
+The default Jekyll Blog project style is very basic:

 However, finding a satisfactory Jekyll Blog Theme is not easy.
-Some have beautiful homepages, some offer a great article page experience, and others have good list pages.
+Some have beautiful homepages, some offer great article page experiences, and others have good list pages.
 Even paid themes rarely meet all expectations.
-Sometimes, after installing and configuring, you realize a feature or page is missing, forcing you to abandon it and search again, which is frustrating.
+Sometimes, after installing and setting everything up, you realize a feature or page is missing, forcing you to abandon it and start over, which is very frustrating.

-After many rounds of searching, I finally found a theme with a decent layout, supports RWD, and has complete blog features — Theme Chirpy :
+After several rounds of searching back and forth, I finally found a theme with a decent layout, responsive design, and complete blog features — Theme Chirpy :

-I’ve been using it for 5 years straight.
-There were times when I got tired of it and wanted to switch; but every time, after searching around in circles, I always came back to Theme Chirpy.
-As mentioned before, I couldn’t find a better-looking and more practical theme.
+I have been using it for 5 years.
+There were times when I got tired of it and wanted to switch; but after going through a cycle of searching, I always ended up coming back to Theme Chirpy, as mentioned before, I couldn’t find a better-looking and more practical theme.

-It wasn’t until the arrival of Claude Design + Claude Code that I finally took the plunge and asked AI to help me design the blog style and implement the functional pages I wanted.
+Until Claude Design + Claude Code appeared, I finally took the plunge and asked AI to design the Blog style I wanted and implement the functional pages.

 Comments